Catalog Year: 2023-2024

-The graduate certificate in women and gender studies may be pursued on a part-time or full-time basis.
+This certificate may be pursued on a full-or part-time basis.